isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3051.md

 ---
-title: AM8ZE ERP VISTA - V25 (25 Users)
+title: 3.
+Effective Digital Marketing and Sales
 permalink: /productivity-solutions-grant/solutionrepo/solution3051
 ---

 ### Description

-AM8ZE designs and builds innovative and scalable ERP suites, empowering local SMEs to be corporate giants of tomorrow.
-Supported by teams across Singapore, India and Vietnam, we serve corporate clients across Asia.
-Team AM8ZE possess deep skillsets and know-how to provide an extensive range of bespoke ERP suites for sectors including Education, F&B, Retail, Supply Chain and Manufacturing with functional modules including Finance, HR, CRM, Inventory, POS & Project Management with BI tools.
+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/AM8ZE_20210335_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Effective-Digital-Marketing-Sales-Synchronous-elearning-2' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria